rsnikhil/RISCV_Piccolo_v1/README.md

 * No memory management, no floating point.

+This repository contains all the Verilog source files for the Piccolo CPU, as well as surrounding modules that enable system-level execution (Top_Sim_Standalone, SoC_Top, Sim_Driver, ICache, DCache, Fabric, Mem_Controller, Mem_Model, UART).

+In addition, this repository contains two pre-built simulation executables that you can run immediately (on 64-bit Linux platforms) built from the same source code.
+One uses Bluespec's Bluesim simulator, and the other uses CVC's Verilog Open Source Simulator.

-This repository contains two variants of a simulator (Bluesim and Verilog sim) for a Piccolo system and some pre-compiled RISC-V ELF binaries for C and RISC-V assembly language programs.
-You can run the simulators, i.e., you will be simulating the Piccolo RISC-V CPU (with caches, an interconnecct, a memory system, and a UART model) executing one of the ELF files.
+Finally, this repository contains some pre-compiled RISC-V ELF binaries for C and RISC-V assembly language programs, compiled using the RISC-V gcc toolchain.

+You can run the simulators on these ELF files, i.e., you will be simulating a CPU-Caches-Fabric-Memory-UART "SoC" system, where the CPU is the Piccolo RISC-V CPU, and it is executing one of the ELF binaries.

 If you have the RISC-V gcc toolchain (from `riscv.org`) you should be able to compile other programs into ELF executables and run them on